lewsid/git-over-it/README.md

 ## 🎊 Credits

+**Developers:** Chris, Mitch, and Claude
+**Brought to you by:** Bluehouse Group

 Created as an indie web game celebrating the trials and triumphs of software development.
-May your code be bug-free and your deployments smooth! 🚀
+May your deployments be bug-free and your project managers be understanding! 🚀

+**Secret:** Press Shift+C anytime to view credits! 🤫

 ---

-**Happy Climbing!** 🐙⚔️ # git-over-it
+**Happy Climbing!** 🐙⚔️